NixonL8/Securin-Recipe-Data-Collection/README.md

 The data given in json format store in db as object Before that we have to flexible all schema so that we can parse and do the execution so that i created fix.js to make all schema in acceptable manner.
 <img width="1537" height="898" alt="image" src="https://github.com/user-attachments/assets/5cd1ab8e-54c6-4cdc-a7b6-2546a13f9e21" />
-Next we need to create a backend to implement filter,pagination,clear..etc
+Next we need to create a frontend to implement filter,pagination,clear..etc
 <img width="1891" height="952" alt="image" src="https://github.com/user-attachments/assets/8fa4f98c-d7b2-4837-9ba1-d5fd9af48566" />

 Filteration: